 3 lbs. shrimp, peeled and deveined

 Melt butter over medium heat in a large dutch oven.
-Add flour and constantly stir until roux turns medium brown (the color of milk chocolate).
+Add flour and constantly stir until roux turns medium brown (the color of caramel).
 This will take about fifteen minutes, and you must continue to stir the whole time as roux burns easily.

 When you are happy with the color of your roux, remove from heat and add onion, 1 tablespoon of fresh parsley, and celery.
 Stir well.
 Return to medium heat and stir mixture until the vegetables are wilted.